seanlucrussell/seanlucrussell.github.io/pages/game-of-life/game-of-life.md

 ### In Conclusion

-The most important thing we all learned today is that I am an excellent programmer.
+The most important thing we all learned today is that arrays drool and sets rule.

 But not just that.
 This is also a neat demonstration of how appropriate datastructure selection can greatly simplify and clarify the nature of a problem.
 By looking at living cells in the game of life as a set of grid coordinate we get a nice visual intuition for what the rules mean and how to implement them using predefined set operations.
 Choosing sets for the underlying datastructure also eliminated any boundary problems we might have had and provided us with a sparse, space efficient representation of the game for free.